pateskinasy/pateskinasy.github.io/README.md

-# **Hi, should you fork this, no matter what you do, please remove my Google Analytics tracking IDs from your fork (leaving it in would mess my own analytics otherwise).
+# **Hi, should you fork this, no matter what you do, please remove my Google Analytics tracking ID from your fork (leaving it in would mess my own analytics otherwise).
 Thanks!**

 Jekyll Powered site